 Headspace is a meditation and sleep app that can have a positive impact on health professionals' personal and professional lives.
-AMA members can get a free, two-year subscription to Headspace.

 Authors of the study published in Journal of Occupational Health Psychology, “Mindfulness On-The-Go: Effects of a Mindfulness Meditation App on Work Stress and Well-Being,” examined well-being and mood, symptoms of anxiety and depression, job strain and workday blood pressure among healthy employed adults over one working day while using Headspace.

 The study was conducted among employees at the tech giant Google and the British medical firm Roche.
 Over eight weeks, 238 employees used the Headspace app to practice mindfulness meditation.
 The results showed that after using Headspace, employees had a 46% reduction in symptoms of depression and a 31% drop in anxiety symptoms.

 “Practicing mindfulness for just a few minutes has been shown to reduce your overall perceived stress level and how overwhelmed you feel in the moment,” said co-author of the study Alexandra D. Crosswell, PhD, an assistant professor in the psychiatry department at the University of California, San Francisco.

 Listening to brief mindfulness meditations nearly daily for two months improved well-being and lowered perceived stress in this working sample of middle-aged adults.